RamaKrishna41/2244_1/git/git.md

 ## Docker Commands:
-docker pull image_name:tag_name -> to pull docker image from docker hub or repository docker run image_name:tag_name -> to create and strt container using images (containers will be dead after the run completed) docker ps -> shows running containers docker ps -a -> shows both running containers and dead containers docker stop container_name -> to stop container
+docker pull image_name:tag_name -> to pull docker image from docker hub or repository docker run image_name:tag_name -> to create and strt container using images (containers will be dead after the run completed) docker rmi image_name:tag_name -> to reove the image docker ps -> shows running containers docker ps -a -> shows both running containers and dead containers docker stop container_name -> to stop container